-This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$64,330,000 Trinity River Authority of Texas Mountain Creek Regional Wastewater System Revenue Bonds, Series 2022 (the "Bonds").
-Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Resolution (defined herein), except as otherwise indicated herein (see "SELECTED PROVISIONS OF THE RESOLUTION").
+This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of the \$18,155,000 Trinity River Authority of Texas Mountain Creek Regional Wastewater System Revenue Improvement Bonds, Series 2023 (the "Bonds").
+Capitalized terms used but not defined in this Official Statement have the same meanings assigned to such terms in the Resolution (defined herein), except as otherwise indicated herein (see "SELECTED PROVISIONS OF THE RESOLUTION").